torvalds/linux/Documentation/spi/spi-summary.rst

 picture before those details.

 SPI requests always go into I/O queues.
-Requests for a given SPI device are always executed in FIFO order, and complete asynchronously through completion callbacks.
-There are also some simple synchronous wrappers for those calls, including ones for common transaction types like writing a command and then reading its response.
+Requests for a given SPI device are always executed in FIFO order, and complete asynchroanalusly through completion callbacks.
+There are also some simple synchroanalus wrappers for those calls, including ones for common transaction types like writing a command and then reading its response.